Cocker Spaniel Breed Council

-HEALTH SCHEMES
+HEALTH SCHEMES & RESEARCH

 The Cocker Spaniel is generally a healthy breed with no major problems.

 However there are some inherited conditions that do affect the breed.
-These are PRA (Progressive Retinal Atrophy), and FN (Familial Nethropathy or shrunken kidney) which are both recessive conditions (meaning both parents must carry the faulty gene to produce affected progeny).
+The most significant conditions are PRA (Progressive Retinal Atrophy), and FN (Familial Nethropathy or shrunken kidney) which are both recessive (meaning both parents must carry the faulty gene to produce affected progeny).
 Some Hip Dysplasia is also seen in the breed.
 Hip Dysplasia is more complex and it is likely that several different genes are involved.
-It is also likely that environmental factors (exercise, growth rate, nutrition) play a contributory role in the development of the disease.
+It is also likely

 Kennel Club health schemes, as listed below, have been set up to help breeders try to eradicate some of these problems.